tvl-labs/intent-sdk-js/README.md

 ### Intent

-An intent is a result predicate expression for future settlement transactions: a statement that encodes invariants about state transitions while remaining agnostic about how those transitions are achieved.
+An intent is a predicate expression over future settlement transactions: a statement that encodes invariants about state transitions while remaining agnostic about how those transitions are achieved.

 - Learn more: https://khalani.gitbook.io/khalani-docs/concepts/intents-and-solvers#id-1.-what-is-an-intent

 ### MToken

-MTokens are wrapped versions of traditional tokens that enable cross-chain functionality.
-They maintain a 1:1 relationship with underlying tokens.

-- For cross-chain transactions or liquidity provisioning, deposits are converted to MToken first.
-- MToken decimals are 18, even if the source token uses fewer decimals (e.g., USDT has 6).
+MTokens are unified accounting units over tokens on any blockchain to enable cross-chain functionality.
+MToken decimals are 18, even if the source token uses fewer decimals (e.g., USDT has 6).

 ### chainId vs chains[]

-- `chainId` (number): Arcadia Hub ID for coordinating cross-chain operations.
+- `chainId` (number): Arcadia Chain ID for coordinating cross-chain operations.
 - `chains[]` (array): List of chain definitions your application supports, including RPC URLs, native currency details, and names.
 The SDK uses this to route requests to the correct network.

 ## Example

-Refine a bridge intent using the intent SDK and common utils:
+Refine a cross-chain bridge intent using the intent SDK and common utils:

 ```ts
 import { refineBridgeSwapIntent } from "@intents-sdk/publisher";